 - Understand processes and dynamics: how do these communities organise themselves? - Previous studies looked either at the individuals or at the whole community (e.g.: motivations to contribute, structure of the community, etc.).
-Huang, Le & Panchal (2011), Sims, J. P. (2013), Nordin (2014) - My approach is to look at contribution activities as unit of analysis [using Activity Theory (Engeström, 1987) as a framework], using an ethnographic approach - Implies to understand deeply what contribution means: stage 1
+Huang, Le & Panchal (2011), Sims, J. P. (2013), Nordin (2014) - Looking at contribution activities as unit of analysis, drawing on Activity Theory (Engeström, 1987) as a framework - Implies to understand deeply what contribution means: stage 1